The general rule

 ‘Unacceptable risk’ is not defined in the Bail Act.
 A bail decision-maker must take into account the ‘surrounding circumstances’ as set out in section 3AAA of the Bail Act.

 In Hall v Pangemanan VSC 533, Justice Croucher considered the application of ‘unacceptable risk’ in a bail application where the applicant was charged with being drunk in a public place and breaching a curfew condition (a Bail Act offence).
-His Honour noted that this type of offending is not serious and has a low risk of harming the public (apart from being a Doing something that stops another person fully using and enjoying land they own or occupy.
-For example, someone burning off smelly rubbish in their backyard might ruin a neighbour’s enjoyment of their garden.
-See also private nuisance; public nuisance. and creating work for police officers).
+His Honour noted that this type of offending is not serious and has a low risk of harming the public (apart from being a nuisance and creating work for police officers).
 An ‘unacceptable risk’ is not any risk of reoffending; rather, the question is whether the risk is unacceptable.
-The law must recognise that a high risk of reoffending of a In Victoria, a child or young person under 18.
-See also infant. nature is not unacceptable.
-His Honour concluded that the risk in that case was acceptable because the alternative (i.e. imprisonment for an offence that does not A document issued by a court directing an officer to take certain action.
-May be a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person’s goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate. such a sentence) is intolerable.
+The law must recognise that a high risk of reoffending of a minor nature is not unacceptable.
+His Honour concluded that the risk in that case was acceptable because the alternative (i.e. imprisonment for an offence that does not warrant such a sentence) is intolerable.
 His Honour said, ‘Common sense says that we cannot keep locking people up in those circumstances’ (at ).

 In determining whether an applicant constitutes an unacceptable risk, a court is required to evaluate the alleged risks and consider whether they can be made acceptable by the imposition of conditions as recognised by the Bail Act.
 In Re Moore VSC 344, the court recognised that although some risks may be substantial, they may be ‘acceptably ameliorated by strict conditions’ (at ).
-In Re Moore,the court held that even where an offender constitutes an unacceptable risk, the availability of appropriate treatment at a facility may render the risk acceptable (at ).
+In Re Moore, the court held that even where an offender constitutes an unacceptable risk, the availability of appropriate treatment at a facility may render the risk acceptable (at ).
+The availability of residential rehabilitation ‘may be viewed in the matrix of surrounding circumstances considered to be relevant to risk mitigation’ (Re Hamilton-Greene VSC 484).

 Other grounds for refusing bail